SocketLabs Data Processing Addendum

 8.3.
 SocketLabs’ notification of or response to a Personal Data Breach under this Section 8 will not be construed as an acknowledgement by SocketLabs of any fault or liability with respect to the Personal Data Breach.

 9. Data Protection Impact Assessment and Prior Consultation.

 9.1.
-SocketLabs shall provide the Customer with relevant documentation, such as a VeraSafe Privacy Program audit report (upon a written request and subject to obligations of confidentiality), with regard to any data protection impact assessments, and prior consultations with Supervisory Authorities or other competent data privacy authorities, when the Customer reasonably considers that such data protection impact assessments or prior consultations are required pursuant to Article 35 or 36 of the GDPR or pursuant to the equivalent provisions of any other EU Data Protection Law, but in each such case solely with regard to Processing of Customer Personal Data by, and taking into account the nature of the Processing and information available to, the respective Contracted Processors.
+SocketLabs shall provide the Customer with relevant documentation with regard to any data protection impact assessments, and prior consultations with Supervisory Authorities or other competent data privacy authorities, when the Customer reasonably considers that such data protection impact assessments or prior consultations are required pursuant to Article 35 or 36 of the GDPR or pursuant to the equivalent provisions of any other EU Data Protection Law, but in each such case solely with regard to Processing of Customer Personal Data by, and taking into account the nature of the Processing and information available to, the respective Contracted Processors.

 10. Deletion or Return of Customer Personal Data.

 10.1.
 SocketLabs shall provide the Customer with the means to request the deletion of Customer Personal Data within the terms of this Addendum and the Service Agreement, unless EU Data Protection Laws require or allow storage of any such Customer Personal Data.